Attituding/Hypixel-Announcements/information/notifications.md

 ---
 # Notifications
 !!!warning
-These notifications may or may not be offered outside of the support server in the future.
+These notifications may or may not be offered to servers other than the support server in the future.
 !!!

 ## Managing Notifications